c19early.org COVID-19 treatment researchSotrovimabSotrovimab (more..)

 More

-Sotrovimab for COVID-19: real-time meta analysis of 25 studies
+Sotrovimab reduced COVID-19 risk: real-time meta analysis of 25 studies

 Abstract

-Statistically significant lower risk is seen for mortality, ICU admission, and hospitalization.
-14 studies from 13 independent teams in 6 countries show significant improvements.
+Significantly lower risk is seen for mortality, ICU admission, and hospitalization.
+14 studies from 13 independent teams in 6 countries show significant benefit.

 Meta analysis using the most serious outcome reported shows 27% [11‑40%] lower risk.
 Results are similar for higher quality and peer-reviewed studies and worse for Randomized Controlled Trials.
 Early treatment shows efficacy while late treatment does not, consistent with expectations for an antiviral treatment.